TRANSCRANIAL ELECTROMAGNETIC TREATMENT (TEMT)

 Arendash., G.W., Sanchez-Ramos.
 J., Mori, T., Mamcarz, M., Lin, X., Runfeldt, M., Wang, L., Zhang, G., Sava, V., Jun Tan, J., and C. Cao Electromagnetic Field Treatment Protects Against and Reverses Cognitive Impairment in Alzheimer’s Mice.
 Journal of Alzheimer’s Disease 19: 191-210, 2010.

-NeuroEM Therapeutics’ Phase I clinical trial is being performed at the University of South Florida’s Byrd Alzhiemer’s Institute in Tampa, FL.
+NeuroEM Therapeutics’ Phase I clinical trial was performed at the University of South Florida’s Byrd Alzheimer’s Institute in Tampa, FL.
 The Byrd Institute is the largest free-standing Alzheimer’s Institute in the world and has a large staff of experienced Alzheimer’s clinicians/researchers.
-The Principle Investigator for this first-of-its-kind clinical trial is Dr. Amanda Smith, Director of Clinical Trials at the Institute.
-She is working with Jill Smith, MA, CCRC, who is coordinating the Phase I trial.
-NeuroEM Therapeutics is most pleased to have the Byrd Institute doing this trial, particularly since its clinicians are committed to exploring promising approaches against Alzheimer’s Disease beyond standard Big Pharma-sponsored drug trials.
+The Principle Investigator for this first-of-its-kind clinical trial was Dr. Amanda Smith, Director of Clinical Trials at the Institute.
+NeuroEM Therapeutics was most pleased to have the Byrd Institute doing this trial, particularly since its clinicians are committed to exploring promising approaches against Alzheimer’s Disease beyond standard Big Pharma-sponsored drug trials.

 Product Development Timeline

-In 2013, NeuroEM Therapeutics signed an exclusive worldwide license agreement with the University of South Florida (USF) for use of their recently awarded U.S. patent (US 9,238,149 B2) and the technology developed by Gary Arendash, Ph.D while he was at USF.
+In 2013, NeuroEM Therapeutics signed an exclusive worldwide license agreement with the University of South Florida (USF) for use of their recently issued U.S. patent (US 9,238,149 B2) and the technology developed by Gary Arendash, Ph.D while he was at USF.
 The major claims of this patent are that TEMT can prevent and reverse the cognitive dysfunction in Alzheimer’s Disease and other neurologic conditions involving Aβ aggregation.
-A follow-up CIP was filed in 2015, was issued in December 2018 (US 10,149,982 B2).
+A follow-up CIP, filed in 2015, was issued in December 2018 (US 10,149,982 B2).
 This CIP further expanded on the neurologic conditions treatable with TEMT and the parameters utilized therein.